alonitac/DevOpsJan22/docs/git_ex1.md

 5. What is the color of file `abc.txt` in Pycharm's Project view?
 6. What is the command to show changes between the working tree to branch `main`?
 7. Why does `git diff --staged` print nothing?
-8. Why does `git diff master` print error?
+8. Why does `git diff stage2` print error?
 9. Add `abc.txt` to the index
 10. What does `git diff` print? why?
 11. What is the command to show changes between the index and branch `main`?